DHTMLX/docs-spreadsheet/docs/api/spreadsheet_importmodulepath_config.md

 @descr:

-{{note dhtmlxSpreadSheet uses the WebAssembly-based library [Excel2json](https://github.com/DHTMLX/excel2json) for import of data from Excel.}}
+{{note DHTMLX Spreadsheet uses the WebAssembly-based library [Excel2json](https://github.com/DHTMLX/excel2json) for import of data from Excel.}}

 To import files you need to: